-Touch the Test Connection, Test Connection, to ensure that the PACS and Makoto Intravascular Imaging SystemTM can communicate.
+Touch the Test Connection, Intravascular Imaging System can communicate.
 Contact your Service Representative or Infraredx Customer Service for assistance in configuration.

 13.5 Required Fields

 The system Setup Phase can be configured to require particular fields be completed prior to closing procedures or editing the information related to completed procedures.
 The required fields can be set by selecting the field from the "Not Required" list and then clicking or touching the "Add >>" button.
 Select fields in the "Required" list and click or touch "<< Remove" to reduce the requirements.